 A classic VW Beetle in any guise is, by its very nature, a simple beast.
 It was designed to be exactly that.
 And it’s a design that has long endured when all others opted for every conceivable bell and whistle.

-VW itself was famously known for poking fun at its own cars with its genius ad campaigns actually labelling the Beetle a ‘Lemon’ (as with everything – it’s all in the small print!).
+Volkswagen itself was famously known for poking fun at its own cars with its genius ad campaigns actually labelling the Beetle a ‘Lemon’ (as with everything – it’s all in the small print!).

-The knowledge is far easier to access these days with excessive amounts of YouTube videos covering everything you could ever want to know.
 There are books too of course – John Muir’s How To Keep Your Volkswagen Alive – A Manual of Step by Step Procedures for The Complete Idiot being the obvious choice (the illustrations and humour should help to sell it as a concept!).
-If you or your young person are happy to spend time with overalls donned and grease on your hands the VW Beetle offers a perfect learning experience – and perhaps a few life skill lessons too – particularly in patience and sometimes humility!

-As Freddie found when his Beetle broke down and then subsequently started again, after a few moments, with nothing more than the turn of a key…
+As Freddie found when his VW Beetle broke down and then subsequently started again, after a few moments, with nothing more than the turn of a key…

 “Anything over 40 is the same – it just needed a little rest!”